rehive/docs/README.md

 Once-off setup:
 --------------

+**NB The Once-off setup should only be done when setting up a new deployment environment.
+See above headers for building and deploying on an existing environment.**

 1. Create a Kubernetes Cluster, Install GCloud SDK, PIP install invoke
 2. Athenticate gcloud:
 	`gcloud auth login`